 In a recent article by the Huffington Post, LinkedIn Head of Communications Australia and New Zealand Shiva Kumar said: “People get into the habit of using generic words instead of creating a profile that reflects who you are.
 You might not be able to avoid all the buzzwords, especially given we live in a world of buzzwords but if you are using one or two, then make sure you add some evidence to back up that particular word.
 If you say you're passionate about app development, then show an article you've written about the topic, or the projects you've done.
 This makes your profile a bit more credible, otherwise you become one of the crowd rather than standing out.”

-If you are looking for a new job and need some extra help getting noticed, contact one of our recruiters to talk about some of the most exciting digital and technology opportunities in the industry.
+If you are looking for a new job and need some extra help getting your LinkedIn profile noticed, here are our top tips for creating a captivating profile photo.